egreiner/IegTools.FluentPollster/README.md

 # IegTools.FluentPollster

-IegTools.FluentPollster provides a fluent interface for creating easy-to-read polling jobs.
+FluentPollster provides a user-friendly fluent interface for creating easy-to-read polling tasks.

 ## Why 'yet another polling library'?
-FluentScheduler didn't really fit well to my needs.
+I found that FluentScheduler didn't meet my requirements.
 I had some ideas and well it's less than 500 loc at the moment, so thats nothing.
 Hey and it's fun.

 ## Usage
-To get an overview study the IntegrationTests.
+To get into the details study the IntegrationTests.

 ### Simple polling job

 You can add any Action as job to the PollsterBuilder,
-specify the poll-intervall and the condition, build the Pollster and run it.
+specify the poll-intervall and the condition,
+build the Pollster and run it.

 ```csharp
 public void SimplePolling()